 Today you can discover 600 species of trees (spices, rare essences: ebony and teak, numerous fruit trees) of which there are 80 species of palm trees; the Pamplemousses Garden is an ocean of lushness awakening all the senses.

-Take your time and stroll in the majestic alleys and discover plants and trees make the most of the freshness of the place and immerse yourself in its exotic scents and fragrance.
+Take your time and stroll through the majestic alleys and discover plants and trees make the most of the freshness of the place and immerse yourself in its exotic scents and fragrance.
 Explore the pool of the giant water-lilies (Victoria Regia) a native to the Amazon region, the Brazilian King Palms, Palmyra Palms, Bottle Palms, Travelers Trees and the Talipot Palms, which flower once after 40 to 60 years and then die.
 Other star attractions include the decorative golden bamboo and the giant bamboos are raffia, sugar, toddy, fever, fan and even sex palms.
-Savor the smells – ginger, cinnamon, nutmeg, camphor, lemon, eucalyptus, sandalwood and others.
+Savour the smells – ginger, cinnamon, nutmeg, camphor, lemon, eucalyptus, sandalwood and others.
 Standing beside the more conventional mahogany, ebony and fig trees, you’ll see the marmalade box tree, the chewing-gum tree, the fish poison tree and the sausage tree.
 There is a 200-year-old Buddha tree and, for Christians, the cross tree, with leaves shaped like a cross.
 You can visit the Java Deer reserve and the giant Aldabra tortoise’s park.

-In the garden you will also find the Mon Plaisir castle.
+In the garden, you will also find the Mon Plaisir castle.
 This mansion was built by the British in the middle of the 19th Century and it is a historical monument.